A world where roads are safer for all people

 Guided by the Global Plan, the Decade of Action offered a framework for policy, practice and advocacy to help countries achieve the Sustainable Development Goals.
 This also marks TSR’s roots.

-This resolution was renewed for a second decade (2021-2030) with this resolution.
+This framework was renewed for a second decade (2021-2030) with this resolution.
 In addition, within the framework of the 3rd Global Ministerial Conference on Road Safety, co-organised by the World Health Organisation and the Swedish Government, which took place in Stockholm in early 2020, the Academic Expert Group of the Conference has compiled a set of recommendations for a road safety strategy for the period 2020-2030 and some preliminary conclusions on the Decade of Action for Road Safety and the 2030 Agenda.

 Our road safety programming is aligned around all of these recommendations.